bespoken/bespoken-docs/google-marketplace/getting-started.md

 ## Use the Service

-[Update your testing.json](https://read.bespoken.io/end-to-end/ivr/#configuration) with the created token an your URL.
+[Update your testing.json](https://read.bespoken.io/end-to-end/ivr/#configuration) with the created token and your URL.

 ```json
 {